ElectricHellKnight/PrettyPowershell/README.md

 Because why should Linux users have all the fun with their prompts?

-This script allows you to easily customize your powershell prompt.
+This script allows you to easily customize your PowerShell prompt.
 You can adjust what is shown, change the colors, see time of the last command, get a warning if you're running as admin, etc.

+It can also change the title of your PowerShell windows to display the path.

 Run `$Profile` to figure out where to put this if you are unsure.